ScanBeablooTeam/node-traffic-light-example/README.md

 ### Fucntions in this script

-To set a replay to on or off you can use:
+To set a relay to on or off you can use:
 ```javascript
 toggleRelay(0, 1) // turn relay 0 on
 ```